 We may require additional funding beyond what we currently expect due to unforeseen or other reasons.
 Our costs may exceed our expectations if we experience an issue in our clinical trials, such as issues with patient enrollment, the retention of enrolled patients, enrolled patients maintaining scheduled visits and receiving scheduled treatments, or the availability of drug supply, if we experience an issue in our preclinical development programs, such as unfavorable toxicology or other preclinical data, if we experience issues with manufacturing, or if we modify or further expand the scope of our clinical trials, preclinical development programs or collaborative gene therapy sponsored research programs.
-For example, we have decided to enroll approximately 25 additional patients in our ongoing OPH2005 trial, with the goal of enrolling a total of approximately 120 patients, which will extend the duration of that trial and increase our costs of conducting that trial.
+For example, we have decided to enroll approximately 25 additional patients in our ongoing STAR trial, with the goal of enrolling a total of approximately 120 patients, which will extend the duration of that trial and increase our costs of conducting that trial.
 Our costs may also exceed our expectations for other reasons, for example, if we are required by the FDA, the EMA, or regulatory authorities in other jurisdictions to perform clinical trials or nonclinical or other studies in addition to those we currently expect to conduct, if we experience issues with process development, establishing or scaling-up of manufacturing activities or activities to enable and qualify second source suppliers, or if we decide to increase preclinical and clinical research and development activities, build internal research capabilities or pursue internal research efforts.
-For example, we are conducting the GATHER2 trial with the expectation that data collected from such trial, if it is positive, together with data from our GATHER1 trial, will be sufficient to seek marketing approval in the United States and the European Union and we may subsequently decide to, or be required by regulatory authorities to, enroll additional patients in the GATHER2 trial beyond our current expectations, conduct additional clinical trials for Zimura in GA or conduct additional non-clinical studies of Zimura in order to seek or maintain regulatory approval or qualify for reimbursement approval.
-In addition, the COVID-19 pandemic may result in disruptions to the progress of the GATHER2 trial or the OPH2005 trial, including slowing patient enrollment or causing enrolled patients to miss their scheduled visits or drop out in greater numbers than we expect, or disruptions to our other research and development programs, which could cause us to continue to expend our cash resources while not progressing our research and development programs as expeditiously as we would have had the pandemic not occurred or persisted.
+For example, we are conducting the GATHER2 trial with the expectation that data collected from such trial, if it is positive, together with other available data, will be sufficient to support an application for marketing approval in the United States and the European Union and we may subsequently decide to, or be required by regulatory authorities to, enroll additional patients in the GATHER2 trial beyond our current expectations, conduct additional clinical trials or nonclinical studies of Zimura in order to seek or maintain marketing approval or qualify for reimbursement approval.
+In addition, the COVID-19 pandemic may result in disruptions to the progress of the GATHER2 trial or the STAR trial, including slowing patient enrollment or causing enrolled patients to miss their scheduled visits or drop out in greater numbers than we expect, or disruptions to our other research and development programs, which could cause us to continue to expend our cash resources while not progressing our research and development programs as expeditiously as we would have had the pandemic not occurred or persisted.
 We may experience difficulty in enrolling or retaining patients or maintaining scheduled visits and treatments due to patients' fears of visiting clinical trial sites or ongoing restrictive measures requiring social distancing or limiting travel.
-For example, we are aware that, in the OPH2005 trial, a small number of patients missed consecutive visits during the COVID-19 pandemic and we do not know yet whether the number of missed visits will increase or decrease in the OPH2005 trial or how many missed visits will occur in the GATHER2 trial, and whether and to what extent missed visits may impact the results of the trial.
+For example, we are aware that, in the STAR trial, a number of patients initially enrolled in the trial missed consecutive visits during the early months of the COVID-19 pandemic.
+We do not know yet whether the number of missed visits will increase or decrease among the newly enrolled patients in the STAR trial or how many missed visits will occur in the GATHER2 trial, and whether and to what extent missed visits may impact the results of any of the trials.
 As a result of any of the above, we may need or may seek to obtain additional funding for our continuing operations sooner or in greater amounts than expected.